-In addition to the uses mentioned above, edible flower petals add a splash of color to a green salad.
+In addition to the uses mentioned above, edible flower petals or flower buds or even whole flowers add a splash of color to a green salad.
 Raw, they can also be used to flavor delicate seafoods.
 Many are delicious steeped as teas.
 Hibiscus, one of our favorite floral aphrodisiacs, makes a deliciously fruity herbal brew.
-Or, if you like your drinks a little stronger, try this hibiscus cocktail recipe.
+Or, if you like your drinks a little stronger, try this hibiscus cocktail idea.

-The flowers with thicker petals, such as roses, can be candied and used in desserts.
-We also love to use edible flowers to garnish soups and other dishes both savory and sweet.
+I also use edible flowers to garnish soups and other dishes both savory and sweet.
 One of the most fun uses is to insert a petal or, if the flower is smaller, an entire bud into an ice cube tray to dress up ice for water or summer drinks.

 Tips for gardening organically

 The most important factor in growing an edible garden is knowing how your seedlings were started.
-If you aren’t growing from seed, (and why should you if your result is simply beautiful edibles?), make sure you know how your flowers were grown.
+If you aren’t growing from seed, make sure you know how your flowers were grown.
 You want to find plants that have been organically grown.
 Flowers sprouted with a blanket of pesticides are not considered safe to eat.

 Need natural pest control?
 Try soap